GreenVeggi/Thoth/pages/residential segregation.md

 - Differences according to, for example, demographic, ethnical, or economic segregation in different parts of the city based on where people live.
-	- Legeby, A. (2018).
-Everyday Urban Life at Neighbourhood Centres: Urban Design and Co-Presence.
-In A. E. Toft & M. Rönn, The production of knowledge in architecture by PHD research in the Nordic Countries.
-Nordic Academic Press of Architectural Research. legebyEverydayUrbanLife2018
+	- Legeby, A. (2018). _Everyday Urban Life at Neighbourhood Centres: Urban Design and Co-Presence_.
+In A. E. Toft & M. Rönn, _The production of knowledge in architecture by PhD research in the Nordic Countries_.
+Nordic Academic Press of Architectural Research. #legebyEverydayUrbanLife2018